-The person applying for ALTCS sets up their or assigns their total income in arizona to the Income Only Trust or think of the income as poured into the Trust.
+The person applying for ALTCS sets up or assigns their total income in Arizona to the Income Only Trust or think of the income as poured into the Trust.

 Note that married couples’ income is separate, and the healthy (non-applicant) spouses’ income is not placed in the trust.
-Also noteworthy the healthy spouse can have unlimited income.
+Also noteworthy is that the healthy spouse can have unlimited income.
 Meaning just that “unlimited”!

 These expenses include:

-1: The Monthly Personal Needs Allowance, which for 2023 is $137.10.
-This is the monthly allowance for the applicant for personal needs, like hair cuts and church contributions.
+1: The Monthly Personal Needs Allowance, which for 2024 is $141.45.
+This is the monthly allowance for the applicant for personal needs, like haircuts and church contributions.

 2: Any Medicare and dental insurance premiums